OutSystems/docs-odc/src/eap/monitor-and-troubleshoot/traces.md

 * 3 have trace duration more tha 1 sec.
 * 10 have no errors & duration is 5 ms.

 ODC stores the 2 error traces and the 3 slow traces.
-ODC samples 2 of the 10 good traces with a duration of 5 ms for reporting.
+ODC samples 2 percent of the 10 good traces with a duration of 5 ms for reporting.

 <div class="info" markdown="1">